ZeLonewolf/mapbox-pre-fork-archiver/README.md

 3. Run `node archive.js <access key> 2>&1 | tee -a audit.log`

 Archived issues are stored in JSON format in the `archive` folder.

+Note that GitHub has a 15,000 request per hour limit, so an archive operation may need to be spread over time.
+The script will skip issues it has previously archived.